shiMusa/MathExtensions/README.md

 ### Future Tasks

+- general
+    - due to the constant work and improvment, many functions could be optimized using e.g. in-place functions instead of allocating data.
 - linear algebra
     - LAPACK Scaling for Gaussian factorization (Algorithm 3.9.1 [1])
     - Iterative Improvement for Gaussian factorization (Algorithm 3.9.2 [1])